 Join us for a special evening at the August Wilson Center elevating local artists and honoring national luminaries.

-Please join The Heinz Endowments, The Pittsburgh Foundation and friends in the arts community on Monday, Dec.
-4, at the August Wilson Center for a celebration of artists.
-The evening begins with the presentation of this year’s Carol R. Brown Creative Achievement Awards honoring established artist and costume designer Susan Tsu and emerging visual artist Sarika Goulatia.
-In recognition of exemplary artistic achievements and the promise of future work, each honoree will receive a grant of $15,000 and an award object designed by sculptor Thaddeus Mosley.
-The Pittsburgh Post-Gazette’s Tony Norman will emcee the event.
+The Heinz Endowments, The Pittsburgh Foundation and friends in the arts community on Monday, Dec.
+4, at the August Wilson Center held a celebration of artists.
+The evening began with the presentation of this year’s Carol R. Brown Creative Achievement Awards honoring established artist and costume designer Susan Tsu and emerging visual artist Sarika Goulatia.
+In recognition of exemplary artistic achievements and the promise of future work, each honoree received a grant of $15,000 and an award object designed by sculptor Thaddeus Mosley.
+The Pittsburgh Post-Gazette’s Tony Norman emceed the event.

 Carol R. Brown, who was president of the Pittsburgh Cultural Trust from 1986 to 2001, oversaw the transformation of a 14-square-block area of downtown Pittsburgh from a red-light district to a nationally recognized model for arts-based community redevelopment.

-Immediately following the awards presentation, David Oresick, executive director of Silver Eye Center for Photography, takes the stage to facilitate the lively and provocative panel discussion “On Making” where artists LaToya Ruby Frazier, Sandra Gould Ford and Lynn Nottage will discuss creativity and context.
-Western Pennsylvania artists Frazier and Ford, born a generation apart, will consider their collaborative exhibition, On the Making of Steel Genesis, which was organized by Silver Eye, and its connection to themes from Nottage’s Pulitzer Prize-winning play, Sweat.
+Immediately following the awards presentation, David Oresick, executive director of Silver Eye Center for Photography, took the stage to facilitate the lively and provocative panel discussion “On Making” where artists LaToya Ruby Frazier, Sandra Gould Ford and Lynn Nottage discussed creativity and context.
+Western Pennsylvania artists Frazier and Ford, born a generation apart, spoke about their collaborative exhibition, On the Making of Steel Genesis, which was organized by Silver Eye, and its connection to themes from Nottage’s Pulitzer Prize-winning play, Sweat.

-The celebration concludes with a reception in the August Wilson Center lobby.
-The event is free and open to the public.
+The celebration concluded with a reception in the August Wilson Center lobby.

 - 5:30 p.m. - Doors open